Responsible Official Resource Manual:

 Fundamental Responsibilities of the Responsible Official

-- Pass a security risk assessment (SRA) conducted by the Federal Bureau of Investigation (FBI), Criminal Justice Information Services (CJIS) and be approved by the Federal Select Agent Program (FSAP).
+- Be approved by FSAP following a security risk assessment (SRA) by the Federal Bureau of Investigation (FBI).

-- Foster open lines of communication with upper management, facility directors, principal investigators (PIs), veterinarians, contractors, local authorities and institutional oversight committees in order to manage a program compliant with the select agent regulations.
+- Communicate with upper management, facility directors, principal investigators (PIs), veterinarians, scientists, contractors, local authorities, and institutional oversight committees in order to manage a successful program compliant with the select agent regulations.

-- Ensure that annual internal inspections are conducted for each laboratory and all other registered areas where select agents or toxins are stored or used in order to determine compliance with the requirements of the select agent regulations.
+- Ensure that annual internal inspections are conducted for all registered areas where select agents or toxins are stored or used in order to determine compliance with the requirements of the select agent regulations.
 Document the results of each inspection, correct any deficiencies identified during inspection, and document the corrections.

-- Have a physical (and not merely a telephonic or audio/visual) presence within the principal duty station to ensure that the entity is in compliance with the select agent regulations and be able respond in a timely manner to onsite incidents involving select agents and toxins in accordance with the entity’s incident response plan.
+- Have a physical, not merely a telephonic or audio/visual, presence within a reasonable distance of all of the entity’s registered areas (the principal duty station) to ensure that the entity is in compliance with the select agent regulations.
+Be able to respond in a timely manner to on-site incidents involving select agents and toxins in accordance with the entity’s incident response plan.

 - Have the authority to speak and act on behalf of the entity.

-- Ensure that individuals listed on the entity’s select agent registration are provided the contact information for the HHS OIG Hotline and USDA OIG Hotline so that they may anonymously report any safety or security concerns related to select agents and toxins.
+- Ensure that individuals listed on the entity’s select agent registration are provided the contact information for the HHS OIG Hotline external iconand USDA OIG Hotline external iconso that they may anonymously report any safety or security concerns related to select agents and toxins.

 - Investigate to determine the reason for any failure of a validated inactivation procedure or any failure to remove viable select agent from material.
-If the RO is unable to determine the cause as a deviation from a validated inactivation procedure or a viable select agent removal procedure, or receives a report of any inactivation failure after the movement of material to another location, the RO must report the inactivation or viable agent removal procedure failure to CDC or APHIS immediately by phone or email.
+If the entity is unable to determine the cause as a deviation from a validated inactivation procedure or a viable select agent removal procedure, or receives a report of any inactivation failure after the movement of material to another location, the RO must report the inactivation or viable agent removal procedure failure to FSAP immediately by phone or email.

-- Review, and revise as necessary, each of the entity’s validated inactivation procedures and viable select agent removal procedures.
+- Review and approve each of the entity’s validated inactivation procedures and viable select agent removal procedures.
 Conduct and document the review annually or after any change in PI, change in the validated inactivation procedure or viable select agent removal procedure, or failure of the validated inactivation procedure or viable select agent removal procedure.
-Conduct training if changes occur to the validated inactivation procedure, viable select agent removal procedure, or viability testing protocol.
+Ensures that training is conducted for those personnel performing the procedures for any changes that occur to the validated inactivation procedure, viable select agent removal procedure, or viability testing protocol.